How to File an Age Discrimination in Employment Act Charge

 - Your signature

-You should certainly meet with an attorney to discuss drafting a strong complaint.
+You should certainly meet with our attorneys to discuss drafting a strong complaint.
 If the complaint is missing information, then the EEOC might delay consideration of it, and you can lose important rights in the meantime.

 Bringing an Age Discrimination Lawsuit